Why You Can’t Divide by Zero

 \[0 = 0 \cdot q + r \quad \text{with } 0 \leq r < 0\]

-That condition $r < 0$ makes no sense.
+But $r < 0$ makes no sense.

 Real Numbers and the Equation $a = dq$